 Frequently Asked Questions

-An email group only receives email notifications from us and members of these groups do not have each others contact details
+An email group only receives email notifications from us and members of these groups do not have each other’s contact details.

-By having a group of vigilant neighbours along with the visible deterrents of street signs and window/letterbox stickers, a strong signal is sent to prospective burglars that there is a higher chance of being caught.
+By having a group of vigilant neighbours along with the visible deterrents of street signs and windows/letterbox stickers, a strong signal is sent to prospective burglars that there is a higher chance of being caught.
 Also, by being part of Neighbourhood Support you have access to many resources to help you make informed decisions around safety and security.

+The main purpose is to send you the weekly newsletter which has reported crime for the previous week as well as crime trends and prevention advice from the Police.
 We use email to communicate with our groups and suburbs as it is a quick way of sending crime and Civil Defence information to lots of people across our area.
 We do not share your email with any third parties (advertisers etc).

 It’s FREE to join, but we are a registered charity so any donation is gratefully accepted.